muhammadthani/simple_shell/README.md

 ## Description ##

-**hsh** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
+**hsh** : a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.

 ### How **hsh** works
 * Prints a prompt and waits for a command from the user